 How does it work?

-The allowance is given as a credit to reduce the employer’s National Insurance contributions actually payable, up to a maximum of £4,000 over the whole tax year.
-This means an employer could pay their employee anything up to about £725 per week in total in 2021/22 (around £37,700 per annum) and will have no employers NIC to pay as the liability comes under the £4,000 allowance.
+The allowance is given as a credit to reduce the employer’s National Insurance contributions actually payable, up to a maximum of £5,000 over the whole tax year.
+This means an employer could pay their employee anything up to about £810 per week in total in 2022/23 (around £42,120 per annum) and will have no employers NIC to pay as the liability comes under the £5,000 allowance.
+(Alternatively, an employer could employ four full-time employees on the NLW without paying employer NICs.)

-Note that any employer’s NIC above £4,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay over no employer’s NIC for the first 10 ‘payment’ months of the tax year (or first three quarters if you are a quarterly payer) and £500 in total over months 11 and 12 (or in the final quarter).
+Note that any employer’s NIC above £5,000 will only be paid once the Employment Allowance has been exhausted, so in the example above you would pay over no employer’s NIC for the first 11 ‘payment’ months of the tax year (or first three quarters if you are a quarterly payer) and £282.55 in total over month 12 (or in the final quarter).

 How do employers claim it?